Carbotubulus

-Carbotubulus is a genus of lobopodian known from the Carboniferous Carbondale Formation of the Mazon Creek area in Illinois, US.
-A monotypic genus, it contains one species Carbotubulus waloszeki.
-The animal was discovered and described by Joachim T. Haug, Georg Mayer, Carolin Haug, and Derek E.G. Briggs in 2012.
-With an age of about 300 million years, it is the first long-legged lobopodian discovered after the period of Cambrian explosion.
+Carbotubulus is a genus of lobopodian known from the Carboniferous Carbondale Formation of the Mazon Creek area from the state of Illinois, in the United States.
+A monotypic genus, it contains one species: Carbotubulus waloszeki, and is known from a single fossil.
+Overall, the animal had a very tubular body.
+Its head, trunk, and 10 pairs of limbs (9 of them being legs) all resembled long thin tubes.
+With an age of about 300 million years, it is the first long-legged lobopodian discovered to persist following the Cambrian explosion.

 Discovery and naming

-Carbotubulus is known from a single specimen, the holotype ROM 47514.
+Carbotubulus is known from a single specimen, the holotype ROM 47514, and is composed of a part and counterpart.
 This was found in the Francis Creek Shale of Illinois's Carbondale Formation.
 More specifically, Carbotubulus was recovered from Pit 11 of the Mazon Creek fossil beds.
-The holotype is currently kept in the Invertebrate Paleontology Collection at the Royal Ontario Museum of Toronto, Canada.
+The animal was discovered and described by Joachim T. Haug, Georg Mayer, Carolin Haug, and Derek E.G. Briggs in 2012.
+The holotype is currently being held in the Invertebrate Paleontology Collection at the Royal Ontario Museum of Toronto, Canada.

 The animal's genus name is derived from two words.
 The first, "carbo", refers to it living in Carboniferous.
 The second, "tubulus", is Latin for "small pipe" and is a reference to its pipe-like legs.
 The species name "waloszeki" honors Dieter Waloszek for his work on arthropod evolution.

 Description

-Carbotubulus is a soft-bodied worm with stumpy legs called lobopods.
-It has nine pairs of lobopods that are tube-like and elongated.
-Unlike other lobopodians, its head is relatively large and cylindrical in shape, occupying about one-third of the body length.
-In other related hallucigeniid worms, the head is usually rounded and tiny such that it is often difficult to describe.
-Living around 300 million years ago, it supports the fact that Cambrian-type worms survived for over 200 million years after extinction events during the Middle Cambrian (between 510 and 502 million years ago) by which most Cambrian animals disappeared.
-Majority of the long-legged lobopodians such as Hallucigenia, Paucipodia and Orstenotubulus are known only during the Cambrian explosion.
+Carbotubulus was preserved in 3D, with the holotype being nearly 7 times longer than wide (35 millimeters in length vs 4.8 millimeters in width).
+Additionally, the body surface was generally smooth.
+It lacked any annulations (rings) on its skin other than a few longitudinal wrinkles.

+The head made up a significant part of Carbotubulus's body, around 1/3rd of the animal's total length.
+On the sides of the head were two pairs dark circular spots, one slightly fainter than the other.
+The paper never suggested what these might be.
+However, the authors dismissed them being an artifact due to their symmetrical arrangement.
+Behind the dots were a pair of small appendages.
+These were situated in a ventro-lateral position (on the bottom of the head towards the sides), being separate from and significantly smaller than the animal's legs.

+Carbotubulus had 9 pairs of long, tube-like legs known as lobopods.
+These came in different lengths and sizes, with the largest (pair #8) being 11 millimeters long and 2 millimeters in diameter (more than 5 times longer than wide).
+The diameter of legs 7 and 9 are somewhat wider, though the authors considered this an artifact of preservation.
+Compared to the body's diameter, the legs are more than twice as long.
+It should also be mentioned that in the fossil, the ends of pairs #8 and #10 were not incorporated in the fossil concretion.